microsoft/pyright/README.md

 Pyright is a work in progress.
 The following functionality is not yet finished.
 If you would like to contribute to any of these areas, contact the maintainers of the repo.

-* Add enforcement of covariance and contravariance
+* Add enforcement of TypeVar constraints
 * Type inference for generators and async functions
 * Add support for inference of subclass type vars based on method parameter types declared in subclass
 * Validate consistency of subclass type vars across all declared methods